PankajKumarBeniwal/Stock-Market-Analysis/README.md

 6. Moving Average

-We comapre the acurracy of prediction by each algorith and we find out "Moving Average " perform best among all algorithm and on both large and small dataset.
+We comapre the acurracy of prediction by each algorithm and we find out "Moving Average " perform best among all algorithm and on both large and small dataset.